crystal-lang/crystal-website/_posts/2018-01-25-amber-crystalizing-rails-and-phoenix.md

    7. __kilt_io__ << "</p>"
    8. end

-undefined method 'nam' for Domain (did you mean 'name'?)
+undefined method 'name' for Domain (did you mean 'name'?)
 ```

 These compile time checks can save your sanity when an accidental typo slips its way into your routes file, or accidentally forgetting to commit a view template.